michael2012z/BitBible/markdown/KJV/files/Ps.md

 7. O God the Lord, the strength of my salvation, thou hast covered my head in the day of battle.

 8. Grant not, O Lord, the desires of the wicked: further not his wicked device; lest they exalt themselves.
-Selah.lest…: or, let them not be exalted
+Selah.

 9. As for the head of those that compass me about, let the mischief of their own lips cover them.

 10. Let burning coals fall upon them: let them be cast into the fire; into deep pits, that they rise not up again.

-11. Let not an evil speaker be established in the earth: evil shall hunt the violent man to overthrow him.an…: or, an evil speaker (Heb. a man of tongue), a wicked man of violence, be established in the earth: let him be hunted to his overthrow
+11. Let not an evil speaker be established in the earth: evil shall hunt the violent man to overthrow him.

 12. I know that the Lord will maintain the cause of the afflicted, and the right of the poor.